zefciu/ralph_assets/doc/quickstart.rst

 Adding License
 --------------

-Now, let's add some license.
-Click the "Add license" option from the top of submenu.
+To add a license, click the "Add support" option from the top of submenu.

 .. image:: images/add_licence.png
     :scale: 75%